Dynix7/Water/README.md

 # Running The Program
 ## Linux
-I've statically linked raylib within the binary so you should be able to run it without installing any dependencies (other than stuff like x11, opengl, libc, etc.) Just make sure to run it in the folder since it needs to read the shader and seets <br>
+I've statically linked raylib within the binary so you should be able to run it without installing any dependencies (other than stuff like x11, opengl, libc, etc.) Just make sure to run it in the folder since it needs to read the shader and assets <br>